Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 - 0x005830 - 0x006708: tilemap for Chinese characters corresponding to each game in the same order.
 Each game has a 20 characters reserved space too (not sure of the encoding as it occupies 2 lines so 40 tiles on screen, a character targeting 2 vertical tiles).
 - 0x006709 - 0x008000: tileset for Chinese characters.

-## Array of starting bank for roms in the same order as the games name in menu
+## Array of starting banks for roms in the same order as the games in menu
 ![starting banks](Pictures/Bank_array.png)

 The better (according to Chinese players taste) roms are intentionnaly placed on the first menu page.
 Quite a good selection I must admit.

-## Tilemap for western text in ASCII
+## Tilemap for text in plain ASCII
 ![text_tilemap](Pictures/Text_tilemap.png)

 ## From bank #01 to bank #7F, junk data